If you're starting your own one-owner business, which is better: Operating as a sole proprietor or forming an S corporation? It depends.

 Sole proprietorships do have one big drawback: They offer no limited liability protection.
 Corporations, LLCs, and LLPs provide limited liability, which is the main reason why many business owners use them.
 However, when you run a one-person business, the limited liability you'll obtain by forming a corporation or limited liability company is not by any means all encompassing.
 For example, you'll still be liable for any damages caused by your personal negligence.
 For this reason, it ‘s a good idea to have liability insurance.

-When you’re a sole proprietor, you and your business are one and the same for tax purposes.
-Sole proprietorships don’t pay taxes or file tax returns.
+When you're a sole proprietor, you and your business are one and the same for tax purposes.
+Sole proprietorships don't pay taxes or file tax returns.
 Instead, you must report the income you earn or the losses you incur on your own personal tax return (IRS Form 1040).
-If you earn a profit, the money is added to any other income you have—for example, interest income or your spouse’s income if you’re married and file a joint tax return—and that total is taxed.
+If you earn a profit, the money is added to any other income you have—for example, interest income or your spouse's income if you're married and file a joint tax return—and that total is taxed.
+Sole proprietors may also be eligible for a 20% income tax deduction for pass-through entities established by the Tax Cuts and Jobs Act.
+See The 20% Pass-Through Tax Deduction for Business Owners for more information.

 When you're a sole proprietor you are not an employee of your business entity.
 Instead, you are a business owner—also called self-employed.
 Your business doesn't have to pay payroll taxes on your income or withhold income tax from your pay.
 It need not file employment tax returns or pay state or federal unemployment taxes.
 You need not be covered by workers' compensation insurance.
 All this can save hundreds of dollars per year.